-The Riverside Church is situated at one of the highest points of New York City, overlooking the Hudson River and 122nd Street.
-It is 100 feet wide and covers two city blocks.
+The Riverside Church is situated at one of the highest points of New York City, overlooking the Hudson River and 122nd Street, covering two city blocks.
 Construction began in 1927 with the first service held on October 5, 1930.
 The Nave seats nearly 2,000 worshipers.
-The 20-floor tower, rising to a height of 392 feet, contains offices, meeting rooms, and the 74-bell Laura Spelman Rockefeller Memorial Carillon.
-The carillon’s 20-ton bourdon bell is the largest tuned bell in the world.
+The 20-floor tower, rising to a height of 392 feet, is the tallest church in the U.S. and the second tallest in the Western Hemisphere.
+It contains offices, meeting rooms, and the 74-bell Laura Spelman Rockefeller Memorial Carillon.
+The carillon’s 20-ton bourdon bell is one of the largest tuned bells in the world.
 The smallest bell in our carillon weighs 10 pounds.

 Inside the Nave worship sanctuary, the strivings and aspirations of humanity shine through exquisitely detailed carvings, engravings, stained glass, and other iconography, a tribute to the artists, craftsmen, and architects and their dedication to the glory of God.
 The Labyrinth on the floor of the chancel has been adapted from the maze at Chartres, one of the few such medieval designs in existence.